Kichlids/CoronaSimulation/README.md

 * **Mask Usage** Chance of an individual wearing masks.
 * **Mask Effectiveness** Reduction of chance to infect when wearing masks.
 * **Infection Rate** Chance of transmitting coronavirus.
-* **Symptomatic Infection Rate** Chance of patient showing symptoms after contracting Coronavirus.
+* **Symptomatic Infection Rate** Chance of an individual showing symptoms after contracting Coronavirus.
-* **Asymptomatic Infection Rate** Chance of patient not showing symptoms after contracting Coronavirus.
+* **Asymptomatic Infection Rate** Chance of an individual not showing symptoms after contracting Coronavirus.
 * **Symptomatic Infection Fatality Rate** Chance of symptomatic infection eventually leading to death.
-* **Asymptomatic Recovery Duration** Duration of time asymptomatic patients need to "self-cure."
+* **Asymptomatic Recovery Duration** Duration of time asymptomatic individuals need to "self-cure."

 ## Assumptions